Quintus Curtius Rufus: Most probable date

 The dating of Curtius' Histories relies entirely on internal evidence, which, while uncertain, suggests a likely period.
 In Book X, Curtius includes an encomium on the blessings of peace under Roman imperial rule, referencing the contemporary empire.
 He endorses the Augustan policy of empire as a means of ending civil war and restoring stability, implicitly aligning himself with the imperial period.

 He also mentions the Parthian Empire, which emerged after eastern satrapies rejected Hellenistic rule to re-establish an Iranian polity.
 The Parthians successfully resisted Roman expansion, though Rome absorbed most of the former Macedonian kingdoms.
 The Parthian Empire existed from 247 BC to 224 AD, suggesting that Curtius was writing within this span.
 A conservative estimate places his activity between 63 BC (conventionally the beginning of the Roman Empire) and 224 AD.

 Further specificity comes from a purple passage that contrasts the succession crises of the Macedonian Diadochi with a Roman episode in which a civil war was averted by the immediate appointment of a new emperor.
 Few events fit this description precisely.
 Julius Nützell, summarised by Baynham, argues that the event in question is likely the night of 24/25 January 41 AD, following the assassination of Caligula.
 In response, the Senate debated restoring the Republic, but the Praetorian Guard intervened and declared Claudius emperor.
 His subsequent reign focused on legal reform and re-establishment of imperial order.
 If this interpretation is correct, the Histories must date to sometime after 41 AD.

 An upper bound is suggested by a reference to the "continued prosperity of Tyre under Roman dominion."
 The relative peace of the early empire began to unravel with the invasion of Britain in 43 AD under Claudius.
 While none of these indicators is definitive, taken together they support a plausible date for Curtius in the mid-to-late first century AD.
-Baynham concludes that "many modern scholars now accept a date in the middle to late part of the first century A.D. as a likely floruit for Curtius."
+Baynham concludes that "many modern scholars now accept a date in the middle to late part of the first century AD as a likely floruit for Curtius."